-By Ordinary Annual Shareholders' Meeting of Monex held on April 11th, 2018, it was resolved to decree the payment of a dividend to the shareholders in the amount of \$250 milion pesos.
-Likewise, it was resolved the indicated dividend to be paid in cash in a single exhibition, in proportion to its shareholding and through the Indeval.
+The Ordinary Annual Shareholders' Meeting of Monex, held on April 23rd, 2019, resolved to decree the payment of a dividend to the shareholders in the amount of \$250 million MXN.
+Likewise, it was resolved the indicated dividend to be paid in cash in a single installment, in proportion to the shareholding and through Indeval.

-By Ordinary Annual Shareholders' Meeting of Monex held on April 23rd, 2019, it was resolved to decree the payment of a dividend to the shareholders in the amount of \$250 million pesos.
-Likewise, it was resolved the indicated dividend to be paid in cash in a single exhibition, in proportion to its shareholding and through the Indeval.
+The Ordinary Annual Shareholders' Meeting of Monex, held on April 29th, 2020, resolved to decree the payment of a dividend to the shareholders in the amount of \$70 million MXN.
+Likewise, it was resolved the indicated dividend to be paid in cash in a single installment, in proportion to the shareholding and through Indeval.

-By Ordinary Annual Shareholders' Meeting of Monex held on April 29th, 2020, it was resolved to decree the payment of a dividend to the shareholders in the amount of \$70 million pesos.
-Likewise, it was resolved the indicated dividend to be paid in cash in a single exhibition, in proportion to its shareholding and through the Indeval.
+The Ordinary Annual Shareholders' Meeting of Monex, held on April 16th, 2021, resolved to decree the payment of a dividend to the shareholders in the amount of \$70 million MXN.
+Likewise, it was resolved the indicated dividend to be paid in cash in a single installment, in proportion to the shareholding and through Indeval.